tijsverkoyen/HomeAssistant-FusionSolar/README.md

 ### OpenAPI
 You will need an OpenAPI account from Huawei for this to work.
 [More information](https://forum.huawei.com/enterprise/en/communicate-with-fusionsolar-through-an-openapi-account/thread/591478-100027)

 The integration updates the total yields (current day, current month, current year, lifetime) every 10 minutes.
+The realtime data is updated every minute.